-At around 3:00 to 3:30pm, the rain, thunder, and lightning came out.
-It was funny watching everyone try to time his or her showers either in accordance to the rain for a freshwater shower, or without the rain to avoid being cold.
+At around 3:00 to 3:30 pm, the rain, thunder, and lightning came out.
+It was funny watching everyone try to time his or her showers either in accordance with the rain for a freshwater shower or without the rain to avoid being cold.
 All of us got cold and wet, no matter the option we chose.
-Everyone was looking forward to a dinner out at Dive Dominica and not even the rain could dampen our excitement.
+Everyone was looking forward to a dinner out at Dive Dominica, and not even the rain could dampen our excitement.
 It was almost like a fashion show, watching everyone pile into the dinghies in their rain jackets or full foul weather gear (rain jackets and pants).
-Dinner was delicious.
-We had a choice of either jerk chicken, pork or fish with sides of plantain mash, Caribbean potatoes with cheese, a vegetable mix and curry.
-Dessert was pineapple upside down cake, which was also fantastic.
+The dinner was delicious.
+We had a choice of either jerk chicken, pork, or fish with sides of plantain mash, Caribbean potatoes with cheese, a vegetable mix, and curry.
+Dessert was pineapple upside-down cake, which was also fantastic.
 It was nice to be able to go to sleep after a busy day with full stomachs.

 Related VoyageView All Voyages